-If you're looking for a gorgeous, young, trainable German Shepherd
+If you're looking for a classically beautiful, mature German Shepherd who will love you forever,CAPRICE is your girl!

 We're picky about our adopters.